 A new type of structural form has been developed that enables ultra-light sandwich constructions at architectural scales.
 Deemed folded shell structures, they are created by attaching faceted inner and/or outer face sheets to a folded plate core pattern.
 The faceted faces provide two major benefits over traditional curved-face sandwich construction: they enable strong, continuous edge connections between core and face layers; and they allow unbent, rigid sheet materials such as metals and composites to be assembled into complex curved geometries.
-Full details of folded shell design and construction techniques are given in a submitted patent application to be published next year.
+Full details of folded shell design and construction techniques are given in a submitted pending patent application.

 Click on the below links to see animated examples of folded shell structures.